cajunwildcat/NMD-Capstone/README.md

 - UnityHub version *must* be 2020.3.23f1(64-bit)
 - Microsoft Windows 10 (current OS we are using)
 - Kinect for Windows SDK 2.0 *must* be downloaded and installed
--

 ### Links to Plugins
 [Kinect for Windows SDK](https://learn.microsoft.com/en-us/windows/apps/design/devices/kinect-for-windows)

 Unity Pro Packages is the add-on we are using for this project.
+This was imported into the Unity Project from our end, so there should not be any need to download this Unity Package.

 ![Screenshot of the Unity Packages location for linking Kinect One and Unity](/Resources/UnityPackages.png)

+### If facing an error with Unity Pro packages...
+- Unity Pro packages must be downloaded for Unity.
+- Here is a link as a tutorial for setup on your home machine...
+[Tutorial](https://www.youtube.com/watch?v=6EkQA3GakFI&t=99s)

 ### Pre-Setup (Kinect Studio)
 1. Ensure you have a Xbox One Kinect w/USB adapater